On This Page

 | NJ Transit + AirTrainNortheast Corridor or North Jersey Coast Line · See note 1 Schedules & Fares |

-$16.10–$19.10NJ Transit fare (varies by zone) + $8.75 AirTrain · AirTrain fee included when ticket purchased via app or machine | ~30–45 min | ⭐ Best Balance |
+$16.10–$19.10NJ Transit fare + $8.75 AirTrain included when bought via app or machine | ~30–45 min | ⭐ Best Balance |

 | NJ Transit from NJ SuburbsTransfer at Newark Penn Station · See note 2 | VariesNJ Transit fare + $8.75 AirTrain | Varies | NJ Residents |